 in the send operation.

 The rest of the story is quite easy.
-In the same way we have sent the booking

-event we can now also send a supply
+In the same way we can also send a supply

-event and receive booking-completed
+event and then receive completed

 and shipping

-events in the test via Kafka endpoints.
+events in the test.

-When receiving the booking-completed
+When receiving the completed

 and shipping